 1967: Boathouse named in honor of Seattle City Council President Clarence Massart on his retirement.

 1968: Forward Thrust bond issue approved by King County voters includes funding to remodel the shell house at Green Lake to provide continuing “boating opportunities for youth.”

-Girls team travels three days by train to compete in National Championships held in Philadelphia PA
+Girls team travels three days by train to compete in NWRA National Championships held in Philadelphia, PA

-1969: Green Lake was the site for the United States Women’s National Rowing Association’s national championship
+1969: Green Lake was once again the site for the United States Women’s National Rowing Association’s national championships with 13 clubs competing.

 1970: Kathy Lazara begins coaching as the assistant girl’s coach.

-1972: Green Lake was the site for the United States Women’s National Rowing Association’s national championships.
+1972: Green Lake again hosts the United States National Women’s Rowing Association national championships.

 1975: Boys head coach Greg Miller (UW ’70) takes the team to Corvallis (via yellow school bus) where the boys sleep on the floor of the Corvallis Girl’s and Boy’s Club and race against colleges on the Willamette River.

 1976: Fall rowing offered (Greg Miller and Kathy Whitman coaches) 3 days/week from September through November.
 Cost: $5.00 per student.

 1976: Pacific Northwest Regional Championships held at Green Lake